laureanolorenzo/AI-father/README.md

 # SmartBible

 This project allows users to search relevant passages in the Bible based on input.
 Semantic search techniques make the search more precise, and I plan to improve text generation to support "smart chatting" with the documents.
 In this first draft, hugging face models are used for creating the embeddings, and ChromaDB stores them locally.
+Please note that I am not responsible for the answers.
+They are automatically fetched by a semantic retrieval system.

 ---
-## Sample PDF and text

-I provided a sample pdf, but the full text can be found at: [The Book of Genesis](https://www.vatican.va/archive/bible/genesis/documents/bible_genesis_en.html#:~:text=The%20Book%20of%20Genesis&text=%5B1%3A1%5D%20In%20the,%22%3B%20and%20there%20was%20light.)

-## Getting Started
+### Getting Started

+## Check out the live Demo at [Smart Bible](https://sm-bible-remote.onrender.com/)

+---

+Commands below are currently not working!

+---

 <sup>Make sure you have Python installed</sup>
 ### 1. Clone the Repository:
 ```bash